angelside/scan-to-print/README.md

 You can only print one at a time.
 For batch printing, I use a completely different custom application.
 If desired, you can modify the application to loop through all data in data.json and apply socket_request() to each IP.

-Here's how I am using the application: I have barcodes on each printer/desk, and I am utilizing a Windows tablet with a built-in Zebra barcode scanner.
+Here's how I am using the application: I have barcodes on each printer/desk, and I am utilizing a Windows tablet with a built-in Zebra barcode scanner (Zebra ET5).

 ## 📦 Installation